-As we consider the ever increasing and more sinister tragedies befalling our world today: ISIS, human trafficking, wholesale slaughter of children through abortion … Our hearts cry out in deep despair for justice.
+As we consider the ever increasing and more sinister tragedies befalling our world today: Terrorism, human trafficking, school shootings, abortion … Our hearts cry out in deep despair for justice.
 Yet at the end of the day, if we look deep into our hearts, we realize that underneath it all, what the world desires most is not justice, but love.
 In Christ, BOTH are satisfied.

 We Have the Answer